-Registered providers shall co-operate with relevant partners to help promote social, environmental and economic wellbeing in the areas where they own properties.
+Registered providers shall co-operate with relevant partners to help promote social, environmental and economic wellbeing in the areas where they own properties

-1.8 Access and Communication
+1.7 Access and Communication

-1.8.1 OVH is committed to ensuring that its services are accessible to everyone.
-OVH will seek alternative methods of access and service delivery where barriers, perceived or real may exist, that may make it difficult for people to work for us or use our services.
+1.7.1 OVH is committed to ensuring that its services are accessible to everyone.
+OVH will seek alternative methods of access and service delivery where barriers, perceived or real may exist, that may make it difficult for people to work for OVH or use its services.

-1.9 Equality, Diversity and Human Rights
+1.8 Equality, Diversity and Human Rights

-- 1.9.1 OVH is committed to ensuring that no person or group of persons will be treated less favourably than another person or group of persons and will carry out its duty with positive regard for the following core strands of equality; Age, Disability, Gender, Race, Transgender, Sexual Orientation, Marital Status, Pregnancy and Maternity, Religion and/or Belief. - 1.9.2 OVH also recognise that some people experience disadvantage due to their socio economic circumstances, employment status, class, appearance, responsibility for dependants, unrelated criminal activities, being HIV positive or with AIDS, or any other matter which causes a person to be treated with injustice. - 1.9.3 OVH will endeavour to ensure that all services and actions are delivered within the context of current Human Rights legislation.
-OVH will endeavour to ensure its staff and others with whom it works, will adhere to the central principles of the Human Rights Act (1998). - 1.10 The Policy should be read in conjunction with the relevant Policies for: - Recruitment and Selection - Confidential Reporting (Whistleblowing) - Data Protection - Work Placement
+- 1.8.1 OVH is committed to ensuring that no person or group of persons will be treated less favourably than another person or group of persons and will carry out its duty with positive regard for the following core strands of equality; Age, Disability, Gender, Race, Gender Identity / Gender Expression, Sexual Orientation, Marital Status, Pregnancy and Maternity, Religion and /or Belief. - 1.8.2 OVH also recognise that some people experience disadvantage due to their socio-economic circumstances, employment status, class, appearance, responsibility for dependants, unrelated criminal activities, being HIV positive or with AIDS, or any other matter which causes a person to be treated with injustice. - 1.8.3 OVH will ensure that all services and actions are delivered within the context of current Human Rights legislation.
+OVH will endeavour to ensure its staff and others with whom it works, will adhere to the central principles of the Human Rights Act (1998). - 1.9 The Policy should be read in conjunction with the following: - OVH Safeguarding Adults Policy - OVH Recruitment and Selection Policy - OVH Confidential Reporting (Whistleblowing) Policy - OVH Data Protection Policy - OVH Work Placement Policy - OVH Maintaining Professional Boundaries Policy - OVH Domestic Abuse Policy